 - The handheld versions (Game Boy Color and Advance) are 2D Platformers and are also very different from each other, with the latter giving more abilities to Donald.
 Also the storyline plays a bit differently.

-- Fantasy Zone - The Master System version was released a few months after the arcade game, but both versions were actually developed in tandem.
-The Master System version was tailor-made to take into account the lower hardware specs and features a few different bosses, weapon properties and less enemy bases to destroy.
-The Famicom version later released by Sunsoft (and to a lesser extent, the NES version by Tengen), played like a mix between both versions.
+- Fantasy Zone was released on the Master System a few months after the arcade game, but both versions were actually developed at the same time.
+The Master System version was tailor-made to take into account the lower hardware specs and features different bosses, weapon properties and less enemy bases to destroy.
+The Famicom version later released by Sunsoft, along with a separately developed NES version by Tengen, both played like a mix between both versions.

-- The Goonies - The MSX version had similar gameplay to the Famicom game, more primitive graphics, and very different levels.
+- The Goonies on the MSX had similar gameplay to the Famicom game, more primitive graphics, and very different levels.
 As with Vampire Killer, keys played a major role in the MSX version, which also added an EXP bar.

-- Gremlins 2: The New Batch - Sunsoft produced two radically different Licensed Games based on the movie: a top-down action game for the Nintendo Entertainment System, and a typical sidescrolling Platform Game for the Game Boy.
+- Gremlins 2: The New Batch got two radically different Sunsoft Licensed Games: a top-down action game for the Nintendo Entertainment System, and a typical sidescrolling Platform Game for the Game Boy.

-- Practically every console got a Jurassic Park video game, and all had vastly different styles of play.
-The SNES version combines a top-down shooter with rudimentary FPS segments, The Genesis game is a side-scroller, the Game Gear game is a totally different side scroller, and the NES and Game Boy games are stripped down version of the SNES edition, with the Game Boy one also throwing in a few side-scroller stages.
+- Jurassic Park got a game on practically every console of the time, and all had vastly different gameplay styles.
+The SNES version combines a top-down shooter with rudimentary FPS segments, the Genesis version is a side-scroller, the Game Gear game is a totally different side scroller, and the NES and Game Boy games are stripped down version of the SNES edition, with the Game Boy one also throwing in a few side-scroller stages.

-- Kool-Aid Man for the Atari 2600 and for the Intellivision were two entirely different games, largely because Mattel had to produce both of them on a very tight schedule.
+- Kool-Aid Man on the Atari2600 and for the Intellivision were two entirely different games, largely because Mattel had to produce both of them on a very tight schedule.
 The 2600 version is set around a swimming pool; the Intellivision version takes place inside a haunted house where two children have to summon the Kool-Aid Man.

-- Last Action Hero videogame tie-in is a "good" example of The Problem with Licensed Games, but it's interesting to see how very different it is on various platforms.
+- Last Action Hero is a "good" example of The Problem with Licensed Games in all of its various releases, but it's interesting to see how very different it is on various platforms.

 - SNES / Genesis: a traditional side-scrolling action game with some side-view driving levels.